ACLU files federal suit over bus station citizenship stops

-BANGOR, Maine (AP) — The Maine American Civil Liberties Union has filed a federal lawsuit against the U.S. Department of Homeland Security over citizen checkpoint records.
+BANGOR, Maine (AP) — The Maine American Civil Liberties Union has filed a federal lawsuit against the U.S. Department of Homeland Security to get citizen checkpoint records stemming from a stopped coach bus.

 The Bangor Daily News reports the ACLU filed the suit Tuesday after U.S. Customs and Border Protection failed to comply with a Freedom of Information Act Request that was filed in January.
 According to the suit, customs agents stopped a coach bus at the Bangor Transportation Center on Jan.
 14 to check the passengers’ citizenship status.